telerik/blazor-docs/knowledge-base/datepicker-popup-resizing.md

 ![fit the content of the popup](images/datepicker-popup-resizing-fit-content-example.gif)

-### Using CSS to reduce the font-size of the months name
+### Use CSS to reduce the font size of the months name

 This example utilizes CSS to reduce the font-size of the month's name in the dropdown of the DatePicker.
 This solution might also be applied to the Telerik Calendar component for Blazor.